stopdaydreaming/horiseon-code-refactor/README.md

-# Horiseon Company Repository - Open Source Code
+# Horiseon Corporation Repository - Open Source Code

 ## The Repository
-This repository is the where we develop the code for our marketing company.
-This source code is available to everyone under the standard MIT license.
+This repository is the where we develop the code for our marketing company website.
+This source code is available to everyone under the standard [MIT license](license.txt).

-## Our Website
+## Horiseon Corporation Website
 ![alt text](screenshot.png)

+## License
+Copyright (c) Horiseon Corporation.
+All rights reserved.
+Licensed under the [MIT](license.txt) license.